pryv/app-web-auth3/README.md

 If you encounter conflicts while publishing, run `yarn clear` to reset the `dist/` folder, then build and publish again.

+### Publish in Open Pryv.io environment

+During the installation of Open Pryv.io App-web-auth3 has been published in a `../public_html/access/`.
+If you customize the application, you just have to copy or move the `./dist/` content to into.

 ## Possible deployments and structure